Position in the Value Chain

 Sustainable innovations

-Innovations play a decisive role in our consistent focus on sustainability and profitable growth.
-In addition, we support our customers in achieving their goals in terms of climate protection, biodiversity and circularity with sustainable innovations.
+Innovations play a key role in our systematic alignment with sustainability and profitable growth.
+At the same time, our sustainable innovations help our customers achieve their goals in the areas of climate protection, biodiversity, and circularity.

 Through our innovation growth areas, we are concentrating on solutions for a bio-based, energy-saving, circular economy and society.

-Our R&D activities are managed by the RD&I function, which comprises the R&D teams of the growth divisions, innovation management, Creavis, which is our business incubator and strategic research unit, and Evonik Venture Capital.
+Our R&D activities are managed by the RD&I function, which comprises the R&D teams of the segments, innovation management, Creavis, which is our business incubator and strategic research institute, and Evonik Venture Capital.
+The R&D strategy is set by the RD&I council, which also manages the targeted allocation of human and financial R&D resources.
+The council, which is chaired by the executive board member responsible for innovation, also includes the chief innovation officer, the head of Corporate Strategy, and the segment heads.

 Our strategic innovation unit, Creavis, serves as a business incubator for mid- and long-term projects outside the product and market focus of the Evonik Group’s operational business.